wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 The exam expires in 2 years.

-Hashicorp doesn't have a deeper/more difficult "Professional level" cert at time of writing.
+HashiCorp doesn't have a deeper/more difficult "Professional level" cert at time of writing.

 <hr />